bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>The first time I heard the term “Pure Function” I was confused.
 What was wrong with a regular function?
 Why does it…</em>medium.com</a><a href="https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="http://www.nicoespeon.com/en/2015/01/pure-functions-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://www.nicoespeon.com/en/2015/01/pure-functions-javascript/"><strong>Pure functions in JavaScript</strong><br />
-<em>A pure function doesn’t depend on and doesn’t modify the states of variables out of its scope.
+<em>A pure function doesn't depend on and doesn't modify the states of variables out of its scope.
 Concretely, that means a…</em>www.nicoespeon.com</a><a href="http://www.nicoespeon.com/en/2015/01/pure-functions-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.sitepoint.com/functional-programming-pure-functions/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.sitepoint.com/functional-programming-pure-functions/"><strong>Functional Programming: Pure Functions - SitePoint</strong><br />
 <em>This is the second part of a two part series on functional programming in Ruby.
 Before we explored immutable values…</em>www.sitepoint.com</a><a href="https://www.sitepoint.com/functional-programming-pure-functions/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>